Start a Wellness Program in 2023 By Asking These 10 Questions

 8. Do you want wellness to be company perk or a benefit?

 Benefits like health, dental, vision, life, and disability insurance are non-wage compensations on top of your wage or salary.
 They are powerful tools employers can use to recruit and retain employees.
 They require long-term commitments from leadership and they are strategic.
-Perks on the other hand like vacation time, flexible work schedules, free food, or a company car are discretionary; they are extras that can be shared with and removed from employees with little effort.
+Some perks, on the other hand, they are extras that can be shared with and removed from employees with little effort.

 Perks are changing and transient while benefits tend to persist.
 Depending on how a wellness program is perceived it can be a benefit or a perk.
 If you want a wellness program that is a perk, you don’t need to worry about reaching any goals or producing positive outcomes.